 Did you know that punctuation varies from language to language?
 Your translator will sort this all out for you.

-Whether it’s a website, brochure, staff manual or annual report, very few people will read your copy as carefully as your translator and we’ll alert you to anything that doesn’t seem to ‘flow’ in your original too.
+Whether it’s a website, brochure, staff manual or annual report, very few people will read your copy as carefully as your translator and we’ll alert you to anything that doesn’t seem to ‘flow’ in your original.

 A translator can help you keep things CONSISTENT

-You’ve worked hard to create a consistent brand ‘voice’, whether for internal or external publications.
-As translators we’ll be aiming to create the same consistency in the language we’re working in to keep your image cohesive and coherent across your markets and sites.
+No doubt you’ve worked hard to create a consistent brand ‘voice’, whether for internal or external publications.
+A translator will be aiming to create the same consistency in the language they’re working in to keep your image cohesive and coherent across your markets and sites.
 We can also help you create an in-house glossary.

 Having an in-house glossary for all the languages you work in helps keep your company documents consistent and cohesive whoever authors them.